Some friends have been asking why we’ve been going to Johor Bahru (JB) so often.

 After we presented our tickets and passport for boarding, we had to go through immigration for both Singapore and Malaysia as well as Customs at Woodlands Train Checkpoint.
 This is how they speed up the clearance for passengers on the KTM so you don’t have to repeat it once you’re in JB.

-As promised, we arrived in JB Sentral in 5 minutes without any long jams and it was all over too soon.
+As promised, we arrived in JB Sentral in 5 minutes without any long jams.
 Overall we were satisfied by the pleasant journey via the KTM Shuttle and would definitely take it again especially if we plan to put up at Doubletree by Hilton given the proximity to the train station.

 Anyway the reason for us taking a trip up this time was to celebrate Sophie’s 7th birthday.
 But the poor birthday girl fell ill on the first night and we didn’t go to many places which we planned.